aws-samples/eks-workshop-v2/website/docs/fundamentals/fargate/enabling.md

   Normal   Started          9m4s   kubelet            Started container checkout
 ```

 The events from `fargate-scheduler` give us some insight in to what has happened.
-The entry we are mainly interested in at this stage in the lab is the event with the reason `Scheduled`.
+The entry we're mainly interested in at this stage in the lab is the event with the reason `Scheduled`.
 Inspecting that closely gives us the name of the Fargate instance that was provisioned for this Pod, in the case of the above example this is `fargate-ip-10-42-11-96.us-west-2.compute.internal`.

 We can inspect this node from `kubectl` to get additional information about the compute that was provisioned for this Pod: